springernature/frontend-toolkits/toolkits/global/packages/global-footer/README.md

 Always include these items in your footer:

--   Manage cookies / Do not sell my data
+-   Your privacy choices/Manage cookies
 -   Accessibility statement
 -   Privacy policy

 You must use this exact wording for the footer links so that they're the same across our products.

-#### Manage cookies / Do not sell my data
+#### Your privacy choices/Manage cookies

 This item uses `JavaScript` to open a dialog window when a user clicks it.
 The window shows the user how to manage their cookie preferences.